petoem/aoi-dono/README.md

 # Aoi-dono

 Post from your favourite text `$EDITOR` to Bluesky and Mastodon.
-Simply run `aoi-dono` in your shell, write your post, save it and you are done!
+Simply run `aoi-dono` in your shell, write your post, save it, close and you are done!

+Just like `git commit` ✨

 ## How to get `Aoi`?